-There is a rule of public policy that forbids usury.
-Article 494 of the Luxembourg Penal Code provides that whoever, by exploiting a borrower's weaknesses, obtains a rate exceeding the legal interest (annually fixed via a Grand-Ducal Regulation and equal to 3 per cent per annum) can be sentenced to imprisonment of one month to one year and pay fines ranging from ε 500 to ε 25,000, or either one of these penalties.
+Article 494 of the Luxembourg Penal Code provides that whoever, by exploiting a borrower's weaknesses, obtains a rate exceeding the legal interest (annually fixed through a Grand-Ducal Regulation, equal to 2.25 per cent a year for 2017 and not yet set for 2018) can be sentenced to imprisonment of one month to one year and pay fines ranging from ε 500 to ε 25,000, or either one of these penalties.
 Further, if the lender voluntarily abuses the borrower's need or inexperience to achieve an interest rate clearly exceeding the normal rate in respect of the risk coverage of the loan, the judge, at the request of the borrower, can reduce its obligations to repay the loan capital and the payment of interest.

 Another rule of public policy forbids the lender to demand interest on interest (prohibition of anatocism).
-The principle of anatocism (governed by article 1154 of the Luxembourg Civil Code) limits the frequency at which interest can be compounded on interest - interest can only be compounded once a year, provided such interest is due at that moment in time.
+The principle of anatocism (governed by article 1154 of the Luxembourg Civil Code) limits the frequency at which interest can be compounded on interest; interest can only be compounded once a year, provided the interest is due at that moment in time.

 The principle of freedom of contract is further limited by the general duty of care.
-Parties should act reasonably and fairly when negotiating, executing, and performing a contract.
+Parties should act reasonably and fairly when negotiating, executing and performing a contract.
 The principle of due care sometimes allows the judge to intervene when a party's negotiating position would result in unreasonable contractual provisions for the other party, including imbalance between the parties' interests.